-In FY 2015, the District had ten dedicated beds for unaccompanied minor children.
+In FY2016, the District had ten dedicated beds for unaccompanied minor children.
 Four of the beds are funded via the Federal Runaway and Homeless Youth Program.
-In FY15, the average length of stay in these beds was a little over four weeks.
-(As show in the table below, each bed turns over 12.6 times a year.)
+In FY2016, the average length of stay in these beds was a little over four weeks.
 Accordingly, these beds will serve just over 50 minors over the course of a year.

-In FY 2014, the District government allocated additional resources to DHS to expand the availability of crisis beds for unaccompanied minors (under age 18) who do not have a safe place to stay.
-This funding provided an additional six beds at one facility, which came online in July 2014.
+The other six beds are funded by the District.
 According to the District's Framework for Serving Unaccompanied Minor Children, shelter and reunification services for unaccompanied minors may be provided by the homeless services system for up to three days without parental or court approval, and for up to two weeks with parental or court approval.
 Using an average two week length of stay, these beds will be able to provide shelter for an estimated 156 youth over the course of the year.